aconaway1/ADS-B-Notes/README.md

 https://github.com/antirez/dump1090

-Other feeds include a .DEB package that will read port 3000[123] to get that data and send it back to their service.
+Other feeds include a .DEB package that will read ports 3000[123] to get that data and send it back to their service.
 These .DEBs are pretty smart and will figure out what's going on without too much effort on your part.